syncfusion-content/wpf-docs/wpf/Ribbon/RibbonStatusBar.md

 control: Ribbon
 documentation: ug
 ---
-# RibbonStatusBar
+# Ribbon StatusBar

-RibbonStatusBar control is added to a RibbonWindow to display the current status of the application or document like in Microsoft Office.
+RibbonStatusBar control is added to RibbonWindow to display the current status of the application or document similar in Microsoft Office.

-The following code example illustrates How to use RibbonStatusBar control in RibbonWindow.
+The following code example illustrates how to use RibbonStatusBar control in RibbonWindow.

 {% highlight xml %}